Congolese pay tribute to 'Rumble in the Jungle' icon Ali

 Many in Kinshasa this Saturday were not yet aware of Ali's death but as the news spread across the capital of Democratic Republic of Congo - formerly known as Zaire - tributes began to flood in for a man who brought global prestige to the central African nation that adopted him as one of its own.

-His victory over world heavyweight champion George Foreman was arguably the highlight of a career immortalized in the Academy Award-winning documentary "When We Were Kings".
+His victory over world heavyweight champion George Foreman was arguably the highlight of a career immortalised in the Academy Award-winning documentary "When We Were Kings".

 "Zaire became very well known," said Ingali Muzembo, a local official at Congo's national sports federation.
 "When people talked about Zaire, everyone was talking about 'the fight of the century.'"